davidsyntex/Storm-of-Istra/Storm of Istra - Core Rules.md

 **Cost**: 20 gp

-**Curse of Chaos**: Once per battle when an enemy within 6" rolls a natural 1-5 on an attack, turn that into a 1.
+**Curse of Chaos**: Once per game when an enemy within 6" rolls a natural 1-5 on an attack, turn that into a 1.

 **Mordheim warbands**: Carnival of Chaos, Cult of the Possessed, Norse Marauders